-Repetition-related settings on your pages are respected by default, but you can add allow\repeating\parents=False to ignore them, and not repeat any pages in sub-menus when rendering.
-Please note that using this option will only have an effect if use\specific has a value of 1 or higher.
+Repetition-related settings on your pages are respected by default, but can add you allow\repeating\parents=False to ignore them, and not repeat any pages in sub-menus when rendering.
+Please note that using this option will only have an effect if use specific has a value of 1 or higher.